-The corporate venture capital arm of SoftBank Group specializes in investing in information technology, smart robotics, and artificial intelligence companies, SoftBank Ventures has co-led a $27 million round of funding for an AI startup based in South Korea, Upstage.
+The corporate venture capital arm of SoftBank Group specializes in investing in information technology, smart robotics, and artificial intelligence companies; SoftBank Ventures has co-led a $27 million round of funding for an AI startup based in South Korea, Upstage.

-SoftBank Ventures Asia and investment firm Company K Partners headed the series A round with TBT Partners, Premier Partners, Stonebridge Ventures and Primer Sazze Fund.
+SoftBank Ventures Asia and investment firm Company K Partners headed the series A round with TBT Partners, Premier Partners, Stonebridge Ventures, and Primer Sazze Fund.

 In recent years, SoftBank has dominated the IT and startup worlds.
-The corporation appears to have stakes in nearly every significant startup, with interests ranging from robots to satellites, artificial intelligence to programmed human upgrades.
+The corporation appears to have stakes in nearly every significant startup, with interests ranging from robots to satellites, and artificial intelligence to programmed human upgrades.